days

 As hormone levels drop during midlife, the microbiome diversity also drops.
 According to some studies, the diversity of the gut microbiome peaks and plateaus at about age 40.
 This means that during midlife, changes occur in the gut that affect the rest of the body.

-How to Balance the Gut Microbiome
+How To Balance The Gut Microbiome

 You can think about keeping the gut microbiome in a balanced state as an effort to “feed the good bugs and starve the bad bugs.”
 Maintaining a healthy, whole food diet feeds the good parts of the microbiome and keeps things in balance.
 When we consume added sugars, processed foods, or fail to get enough fiber, we are feeding the bad bugs which exacerbates the struggles our bodies are already facing during the menopause transition.